trangiabach/Lung-Iris/README.md

 Link: https://lung-iris.herokuapp.com/

 Note: Due to the spontaneous nature of Heroku web hosting, there could be delays and slow load time.
+Please reload if necessary.

 ## Introduction